nginxinc/nginx-loadbalancer-kubernetes/docs/NginxKubernetesLoadbalancer.md

 - Nginx-lb-https - the Nginx LB Server Upstream block that represents the mapped Nginx Ingress Controller(s) `Host:NodePort` Endpoints for https
 - NodePort nginx-ingress Service - exposes the Nginx Ingress Controller(s) on Host:Port
 - Plus API - the standard Nginx Plus API service that is running on the Nginx LB Server
+- Nginx Plus Go Client - software that communicates with the Nginx LB Server
 - Upstream - the IP:Port list of servers that Nginx will Load Balance traffic to at Layer 4 TCP using the stream configuration

 <br/>